-OHCD continues to work closely with the PWC Human Rights Office to ensure proper Fair Housing information distribution to program applicants and participants.
+OHCD continues to work closely with the PWC Human Rights Commission to ensure proper Fair Housing information distribution to program applicants and participants.
 As part of the briefing process, we provide HCV program applicants with pertinent information about fair housing requirements.
 Fair Housing posters are conspicuously placed at our OHCD offices.
 Also, OHCD consults with PWC Human Rights Office, the PWC Attorney, and HUD field office to seek guidance and/or clarity on issues where owner lease requirements may appear ambiguous and/or discriminatory.
-OHCD recently updated its' Analysis of Impediments to Fair Housing Choice and Fair Housing Plan for FY16 and has started the process to conducting fair housing testing in the rental housing market as patterns of complaints warranted further investigation.
-This contract is between OHCD and the County Human Rights Commission with funding provided through the County's Community Development Block Grant (CDBG) administrative funds.
+FY16 (July 2015 to June 30, 2016) OHCD contracted with PWC Human Rights Commission to conducting fair housing testing in the rental housing market to determine and discrimination.
+FY17 (July 2016 to June 30, 2017) PWC Human Rights Commission will be presenting workshops and seminars on Fair Housing.
+This contract for these services is between OHCD and the PWC County Human Rights Commission with funding provided through the County's Community Development Block Grant (CDBG) administrative funds.